George

 of permanent alliances with any portion of the foreign

-world; so far, I mean, as we are now at liberty to
+world; so far, I mean, as we are now at liberty to do

-patronizing infidelity to existing engagements.
-I
+infidelity to existing engagements.
+I hold the maxim

-unnecessary and would be unwise to extend them.
+and would be unwise to extend them.

 Taking care always to keep ourselves,